Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

 Description
 ~~~~~~~~~~~

-Used in the struct `video_event`_.
-It stores the resolution and
+Used in the woke struct `video_event`_.
+It stores the woke resolution and
-aspect ratio of the video.
+aspect ratio of the woke video.

 -----